Tango43/PastesAnalyser/README.md

 Simply reuse the windows keywords graph and modify the keyword to get the desired keyword match.

-Furthermore you can create the desired graphs as long as you have the source of data.
+Furthermore you can create the more advanced graphs on the existing data source.
+These graphs are just given as examples.